 The Debate Continues (or Not)

 Of course, both of these definitions are just stereotypes.
-There are many fine mixing professionals who fall into both categories and many more who specialize in one or the other.
+Many fine mixing professionals fall into both categories, and many more specialize in one or the other.
 The field is simply too vast and has too many career opportunities to lump everyone into one or two convenient definitions.

 Each position in the cocktail scene has its own merits, yet the debate continues in the professional bartending community.
-In fact, many pros behind the stick are against the use of "mixology" altogether and many of those are ones that others would consider mixologists.
+In fact, many pros behind the stick are against the use of "mixology" altogether, even if they're someone that others would consider a mixologist.